James Spratt (Royal Navy officer)

 A certain Mr.Spratt, an active young master's mate, took his cutlass between his teeth and his battle-axe in his belt, called to the 50 other boarders he was leading to follow, leapt over board and swam to the L'Aigle, followed by a few men; he got in at the stern gun port up the rudder chains and was met by some of the crew, who resisted.
-He swung on a rope to avoid three grenadiers, then killed two with his cutlass and pushed the third down onto a lower deck where the soldiers neck was broken, Spratt landing on top was uninjured.
-He succeed in cutting his way through and hauled down the Frenchman's colours, and in the act of doing so, was shot through the leg after having deflecting the shot down from his chest with his cutlass.
+He swung on a rope to avoid three grenadiers, then killed two with his cutlass and pushed the third down onto a lower deck where the soldier’s neck was broken, Spratt landing on top was uninjured.
+He succeed in cutting his way through and hauled down the Frenchman's colours, and in the act of doing so, was shot through the leg after having deflected the shot down from his chest with his cutlass.

 Upon being rescued by his shipmates he dragged himself to the side of the ship, and holding his bleeding limb over the railing, called out, "Captain, poor Jack Spratt is done up at last!"
 Captain Durham was able to warp alongside, and Spratt was slung on board.
 He had also saved a French officer's life before being shot, officers being reserved for ransom or exchange.

 Spratt, who was badly hit, with both the tibia and fibula being shot through, refused to have his leg amputated, and the surgeon, feeling the operation was essential, asked the captain for a written order to authorise him to take the leg off.
 This was refused, though Durham promised to argue the matter with James, despite having three wounds himself.
 Spratt held out his other leg, which was a very good one, and said: "Never; if I lose my leg, where shall I find a match for this?"
 Spratt was made a lieutenant after the action, and did not in fact lose his leg, although it was three inches shorter than the other.